 During their time in NYC, Joey lies to his mother, convincing her being in the city is just an extension of his need to be alone for a while.
 A nosey desk clerk in the condo building lets the Gilly cat out of the bag when Mrs. McGrath calls to find out if anyone on the staff has seen him.
 The lie lays the groundwork for a showdown with Francis when Joey takes Gilly back to Ohio to meet his mother.
 The meeting is a disaster and Elizabeth’s premonition is proven right.
 The unexpected climax in the final scene sets the stage for the sequel, Joey’s Story.

 Ideally, the second film would be shot in tandem and released shortly after, Gilly & Joey.
-The flashbacks during, Joey's Story, are pivitol; shot together, the continuity would be seamless.

 For information about these screenplays, contact, Sooze Thornton, at: